cutecatfann/cutecatfann/README.md

-# Hi there, I'm Mimi! 👋
+# Hi there!
+I'm Mimi! 👋

 ## I'm a software engineer at Docker working on AI tooling and security